 Using Intelligence in a Multi-Domain Battlespace

-By Wendy Collison, Director of Operational Command & Control, Lockheed Martin C4ISR
+By Steve Froelich, Director of Operational Command & Control, Lockheed Martin C4ISR

-Wendy Collison, director of Operational Command and Control with Lockheed Martin, has worked more than 25 years in the Defense industry.
-She currently heads a team that offers solutions for information and intelligence sharing across military branches and domains to enable decision superiority.
+Steve Froelich, director of Operational Command and Control with Lockheed Martin, has more than 35 years with industry and the military.
+A former Navy officer, he currently heads a team that offers solutions for information and intelligence sharing across military branches and domains to enable decision superiority

 "Today’s battle is a multi-domain one, with conflicts